-Breckenbrough is a special school in the truest sense by providing a platform for all students to achieve their academic potential, regardless of their complex needs and the barriers to learning experienced on a daily basis.
+Breckenbrough is a special school in the truest sense by providing a platform for all students to achieve their academically, regardless of their complex needs and the barriers to learning experienced on a daily basis.
+All Breckenbrough students have a desire to learn and their academic studies are a key component of our curriculum.

-Whilst Breckenbrough School is a special school, our students follow the National Curriculum with a clear and established progression from Key Stage 2 through to Further and Higher Education.
-We offer a full GCSE programme, with the option of A Levels, BTEC or vocational studies within the Sixth Form.
+Whilst Breckenbrough is a special school, our students follow their academic studies at age-expected levels with a clear and established progression from Key Stage 2 through to Further and Higher Education.
+We offer a full GCSE programme with the option of A Levels, BTEC or vocational studies via local colleges within the Sixth Form.

-Through our curriculum, we achieve positive outcomes in various ways:
+Through their academic studies, we achieve positive outcomes in various ways:

 Academic success is important for Breckenbrough students, often being a foundation of their self-esteem and self-worth.
 Our students are proud of their achievements and understand that studying at Breckenbrough can be a springboard for the next stage of their young lives.

-Furthermore, all boys are assessed and supported in preparation for their exams, by ensuring any appropriate access arrangements are in place.
-These assessments are carried out by the on-site assessor using test materials such as CTOPP-2, and WIAT-II T.
+All students are assessed and supported in preparation for their exams by ensuring any appropriate access arrangements are in place.
+These assessments are carried out our Assistant Headteacher (SENCo) using test materials such as CTOPP-2, and WIAT-II T.

 "My son is a different boy! so positive about school.
 Last year I had a young man at home unable to attend mainstream education and desperately unhappy.
 Now his is well on his way to a happy time in his education, he bounces out of bed every school day and talks about his day at school.
 I can only say this is down to the fantastic staff and boys at Breckenbrough."